Muraqaba: The Practice of Spiritual Awareness

 The Practice

 Breath awareness.
-Many traditions begin with attention to the breath, not as an end in itself but as a means of gathering scattered attention.
-The Naqshbandi tradition in particular emphasizes hosh dar dam (awareness in breathing): each breath taken with consciousness that it comes from God and returns to God.
+Many traditions begin with attention to the breath, not as an end in itself but as a way of gathering scattered attention.
+The Naqshbandi tradition in particular emphasizes hosh dar dam (awareness in breathing): each breath taken with the consciousness that it comes from God and returns to God.

 What Happens in Muraqaba